Learn how to use various types of icons in your Expo app, including vector icons, custom icon fonts, icon images, and icon buttons.

 createIconSet

-This method returns your own custom font based on the glyphMap
+method returns a custom font based on the glyphMap

 In the example below, the glyphMap

-object is defined which is then passed as the first argument to the createIconSet
+object is defined and then passed as the first argument to the createIconSet

 method.
 The second argument fontFamily